 Oftentimes, writers reference biblical or mythological characters.
 The Bible is a very common work that many writers allude to.
 One example is the fairy tale Snow White.

 Have you ever wondered why the evil queen in Snow White tries to trick Snow White with an apple?
-This is a Biblical reference of the story of Adam and Eve, where Eve is tricked by the snake in the garden to eat an apple.
+This is a Biblical reference to the story of Adam and Eve, where Eve is tricked by the snake in the garden to eat an apple.

-Examples of Subtle Suggestion
+Allusion Examples That Use Subtle Suggestion

 Of course, not all examples of allusion are as famous or easy to spot.
 Many times we use this literary device and may not even be aware we are using it!